Are these questions really frequently asked?

 Can I become a contributor?

-As mentioned in the contributions and collaborations policy, years of blogging have made me realise I enjoy it the most when I feel as though the site is something I’ve built myself.
+As mentioned in the contributions and collaborations policy, years of blogging have made me realise I enjoy it most when I feel as though the site is something I’ve built myself.
 I therefore don’t accept contributions – but that doesn’t mean we can’t work together on something and create magic.
 Contact me if you have an idea for a project you’d like to discuss.

 Can I advertise on the blog?
 I’ll give you plenty of cash.

 I’m afraid I don’t accept any kind of cash incentive or gift and don’t use paid advertising or affiliate links.
 These things would only jeopardise Later Levels’ independence and so the answer to such requests is always no. As set out in the code of ethics, information provided in blog posts is simply there to be helpful because that’s the nice kind of person I am.

 Life’s too short to spend it on playing video games which aren’t your cup of tea, so I’ll only accept a digital code for a release if it’s something I think I’m going to enjoy.
 If you’re working on an adventure which features pixel-art or is inspired by Myst or Twin Peaks, check out the review policy for more information and get in touch.

 I’m going to level with you: I absolutely suck at social media.
 I miss messages, forget to reply and never know what to say on a public forum.
 I’m much more comfortable with an old-school email.
 While I will respond via Twitter DM or Discord message, your best bet is to drop me an email directly or through the contact form.